PrabhjotCngh/PixoraPayments/README.md

 ### Admin Controls: Reset Credit & Launch Payment

-- Reset Credit: POST `/admin/reset_credit` with `{ deviceId }` publishes a `reset_credit` control event to the client, clearing any stored credit and session state.
-- Launch Payment: POST `/admin/launch_payment` with `{ deviceId }` publishes a `force_payment` control event to immediately launch the Pixora payment app on that device (ignores credit).
-- The admin UI exposes "Reset Credit" and "Launch Payment" buttons wired to these endpoints.
     - On success: notifies bridge (`notifyPaymentComplete`) and quits Pixora.
   - Static mode:
     - Renders `assets.staticQrImage` and shows a highlight message.